 3.1 Alternative Approaches to Capturing Lockdowns

 Using indicator variables to capture the impact of lockdowns has the advantage of straightforward interpretation.
-Still, it is a relatively blunt approach that might miss potentially important nuances in government behavior over time.
-As consistency checks on our use of indicator variables to capture the impact of lockdowns, we, therefore, also employ two alternative measures of lockdowns.
-One measure captures the stringency of the lockdown, and the other measure the changes in mobility over time.
-The results for both measures are presented in the Appendix.
+Still, the binary approach of comparing periods with lockdowns to periods with no lockdowns might miss potentially important nuances in government and individual behavior over time.
+As consistency checks on our use of indicator variables to capture the impact of lockdowns, we, therefore, also employ two alternative measures of lockdowns: stringency of the lockdowns and changes in mobility over time.
+The results for both are presented in the Appendix.

-To capture the stringency of the lockdown policies, we employ a modified version of the lockdown stringency index developed at the Blavatnik School of Government, University of Oxford (Hale et al., 2021).
+To capture the stringency of the lockdowns, we employ a modified version of the lockdown stringency index developed at the Blavatnik School of Government, University of Oxford (Hale et al., 2021).
 The original index is a daily composite measure of how strict the lockdowns were based on nine indicators, including school closures, workplace closures, and travel bans, rescaled to a value from 0 to 100, where 100 is the strictest response.
-Because some of the restrictions in the original index, such as school closure and international entry restrictions, are likely to have minimal immediate impacts on food insecurity, we recalculate the index using workplace closings, limits on public transport, stay-at-home requirements, and any restrictions on internal movement.
+As some of the restrictions in the original index, such as school closure and international entry restrictions, are likely to have minimal immediate impacts on food insecurity, we recalculate the index using workplace closings, limits on public transport, stay-at-home requirements, and any restrictions on internal movement.
 We use the variation in the average of this revised index over the 30 days before the households were surveyed to capture the impact of the lockdowns.

-Neither the lockdown indicator variables nor the stringency index captures to what extent the lockdown policies were enforced or adhered to.
-We, therefore, use Google Mobility data to create a measure of time spent at residential locations in the 30 days before each household’s survey dates (Google, 2022).
-Each day of the week is scaled relative to a “baseline day,” which is the median value from the five weeks, January 3 – February 6, 2020, and captures the change in percent in the time spent at residential locations.
-Other mobility information, such as the number of visitors to groceries and pharmacies per day, are available but tend to be noisier and give similar results to our time at home measure.
+Neither the lockdown indicator variables nor the stringency index captures the extent to which the lockdown policies were enforced or adhered to.
+We, therefore, use Google Mobility data on the percent change in time spent at residential locations relative to the pre-Covid behavior (Google, 2022).
+Our measure is the average of this percent change over the 30 days before each household’s survey date.

-Figure 1 shows our revised daily stringency index, the daily Google Mobility measure of time spent at residential locations, the smoothened daily number of new Covid-19 cases and deaths per 100,000 persons, and the data collection window for each of the UHFS rounds in shaded grey.
-The strongest restrictions are just before round 1, where there is an almost complete lockdown.
-The second lockdown is nearly as strict according to our stringency measure as the first.
+Figure 1 shows the daily stringency index, the daily Google Mobility measure of time spent at residential locations, the 7-day smoothened number of new Covid-19 cases and deaths per 100,000 persons, and the data collection window for each of the UHFS rounds in shaded grey.
+The strictest restrictions are just before round 1, where there is an almost complete lockdown.
+However, according to our stringency measure, the second lockdown was nearly as strict as the first.
 Furthermore, the four months after each lockdown show similar stringency levels, with stringency only dropping in September 2020.

 That the lockdown policies were enforced is shown by the substantial increases in the amount of time spent at residential locations during the April through June 2020 and the June through August 2021 periods.
 Despite some remaining restrictions during the second and third rounds, the time spent at residential locations had returned to almost the baseline by the end of the second round’s data collection in mid-August 2020, which is why we did not include the third round as a lockdown round.
 Through the non-lockdown periods, the time spent at home remained relatively stable except for the Christmas and New Year’s celebrations.